Plant Soil Conditioner Trial 9

 The strongest growing plants all suffered from an aphid outbreak in early January.

-A fortnight after we had noticed the aphids, we noticed ladybug larvae had turned up in large numbers to clean up the “problem” for us.
+A fortnight after I had noticed the aphids, I noticed ladybug larvae had turned up in large numbers to clean up the “problem”.
 After this, the plants all bounced back and showed little signs of long-term damage.

 Soil conditioners for vegetable gardens Melbourne